amberelectric/amber-work-experience/README.md

 ### (<big>FI</big><small>re</small> <big>D</big><small>an</small><big>G</big><small>er but it's</small> <big>E</big><small>lec</small><big>T</big><small>ricity</small>)

 ## Usage
+### Parts
+For this project,
+an [ESP32-C3 WROOM Dev Board](https://core-electronics.com.au/esp32-c3-wroom-development-board.html) and a [9g Micro Servo](https://core-electronics.com.au/feetech-fs90-1-5kgcm-micro-servo-9g.html) were used.
+Theoretically, you could use any Arduino-enabled board and any servo motor.

 ### Prerequisites
 You have to install the following installed to use FIDGET:
 - [PlatformIO Core](https://docs.platformio.org/en/latest/core/installation/index.html) (CLI for interfacing with the ESP32)